Is your nose sore from blowing? Here are seven natural sore nose remedies that will soothe the raw chapped skin around your nose.

 Apply a dab oil directly to sore nose as needed.

-This is the best solution, but because you have to prepare it ahead of time, it’s not as easy rolling out of bed and applying coconut oil straight from the cupboard.
+This sore nose cream is the best solution, but because you have to prepare it ahead of time, it’s not as easy rolling out of bed and applying coconut oil straight from the cupboard.

 Sore dry chapped skin is often treated with ‘Vasoline’, which is a petroleum bi-product.
-What petroleum jelly is very good at is providing a protective barrier over the skin.
+What petroleum jelly is very good at is providing a protective barrier over the skin but it’s not natural or sustainable.

 You can get similar results with a natural alternative by applying a salve made with beeswax.
 A salve contains moisturising and healing oils to help soothe and heal your nose, along with the beeswax, which creates the barrier to help protect the sore skin.

-Melt the beeswax and oil gently in a bowl over simmering water.
-Mix thoroughly, pour into a clean container and cool.
+- Melt the beeswax and oil in a bowl slowly over simmering water.

 You might also like: